itsallah0ax/itsallah0ax/_posts/2023-06-27-htb-busqueda.md

 ',__import__('os').system('code_to_execute_a_reverse_shell')) # super_hacker_man
 ```

-There is actually already a [python script](https://github.com/nikn0laty/Exploit-for-Searchor-2.4.0-Arbitrary-CMD-Injection) on github that will exploit this for us.
+There is actually already a [bashscript](https://github.com/nikn0laty/Exploit-for-Searchor-2.4.0-Arbitrary-CMD-Injection) on github that will exploit this for us.
 How the payload for this was made was interesting too.
 It base64 encodes a reverse shell, saves it to a variable, echoes the variable into base64 -d to decode it, and the pipes the output of that into bash for it to be executed.
 Pretty cool right?

 Running this script with the command: